 Black History Month honors the contributions of African Americans to U.S. history.
 Among prominent figures are Madam C.J.
-Walker, who was the first U.S. woman to become a self-made millionaire, and George Washington Carver who derived nearly 300 products from the peanut.
-Read on for more black history facts.
+Walker, who was the first U.S. woman to become a self-made millionaire; George Washington Carver, who derived nearly 300 products from the peanut; Rosa Parks, who sparked the Montgomery Bus Boycott and galvanized the civil rights movement; and Shirley Chisholm, who was the first African American woman elected to the U.S. House of Representatives.
+Read on for more Black history facts.

 Black History Month: The celebration of Black History Month began as “Negro History Week,” which was created in 1926 by Carter G. Woodson, a noted African American historian, scholar, educator and publisher.
 It became a month-long celebration in 1976.
 The month of February was chosen to coincide with the birthdays of Frederick Douglass and Abraham Lincoln.